djhmateer/djhmateer.github.io/_posts/2023-04-16-home technology setup for kids in 2023.md

 - Set Daily Time limits - sets bedtime hours so kids don't get up early and play with Alexa.

 We have audible books (specifically Harry Potter) which they love listening to.

+## 6. Apple ipod

+I've setup a family account from my Apple ID so can manage Mia's settings from my phone ie Mia has her own Apple ID which I manage.

+- 45 mins per day of app time

 ## Useful Websites